mariakotouza/H-CDR3-Clustering/README.md

 - In the Shiny page, you select the directory of data, check the box followed by data name and then press **“Run”** (You have to select  exactly **one** checkbox).
 -  You wait until the message *"Data available from now on"* appear.
 -   Then you have access to all available choices.

+##  License
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.